 His followers believed Sai Baba to possess spiritual powers, including the ability to perform miracles and heal the sick.
 He founded the Sri Sathya Sai Organization, which operates numerous charitable institutions and hospitals across India, providing free medical care and education to those in need.

 Despite his spiritual teachings and charitable work, Sai Baba was not without controversy.
-Some individuals have accused him of fraud and sexual misconduct, though these allegations have not been proven.
+Some individuals have accused him of fraud and s3xual misconduct, though these allegations have not been proven.

 Related: Richest Footballers in the World